radespratama/radespratama/README.md

 I am Putu Rades Pratama 😃 from Bali, Indonesia.
 I am a Junior Software Engineer and the only one developer in [DevPlayhouse](https://github.com/DevPlayhouse).
 I am prefer in Front-End Development 👏, but will try to explore everything!

 - 🔭 I'm currently working for myself in @devplayhouse
-- 🌱 I'm currently learning about React, Typescript, Nest JS, Express
+- 🌱 I'm currently learning about React, Typescript, Remix Js, Nest JS, Express
 - 💻 Most used line of code `git clone`
+- ✨ Ask me about anything [here](https://github.com/radespratama/radespratama/discussions/1)
 - ⚡ Fun fact: I like gardening start from planting fruits and ornamental plants.

 <div align="center">